FAA lifts ban on Boeing 737 Max after deadly crashes in 2018 and 2019 grounded the jet

-The FAA said it brought unparalleled scrutiny to the Max this time around.
-Boeing and federal regulators were faulted in several investigations of the crashes for missing deadly flaws in the aircraft.
+The FAA said it brought unparalleled scrutiny to the Max this time.
+Boeing and federal regulators were faulted in several investigations of the crashes for missing fatal flaws in the aircraft.
 Investigators pointed to lax government oversight and problems during the certification process.

-The Max was grounded worldwide on March 13, 2019, after the FAA said satellite data showed “the possibility of a shared cause” for two crashes, one Oct.
-29, 2018 in Indonesia and the other March 10, 2019 in Ethiopia.
-Investigators later determined that problems with an automated flight control feature led to both tragedies.
+The Max was grounded worldwide on March 13, 2019, after the FAA said satellite data showed “the possibility of a shared cause” for two crashes, one on Oct.
+29, 2018, in Indonesia and the other on March 10, 2019, in Ethiopia.
+Investigators later determined that problems with an automated flight control feature led to both disasters.

-In an order Wednesday, signed by FAA Administrator Steve Dickson, the FAA said it had determined that the two crashes “involved a common cause … and was likely to exist or develop in other” Max planes, but that the steps it is requiring “address the unsafe condition.”
+In an order Wednesday, signed by FAA Administrator Steve Dickson, the agency said it had determined that the two crashes “involved a common cause . . . and was likely to exist or develop in other” Max planes, but that the steps it is requiring “address the unsafe condition.”

-Boeing said the company had undertaken a “thorough assessment to ensure that our systems meet all regulatory standards, reflect industry best practices, and also incorporate learnings from independent reviews.”
+Boeing said the company had undertaken a “thorough assessment to ensure that our systems meet all regulatory standards, reflect industry best practices and also incorporate learnings from independent reviews.”

-The ban is being lifted in a dramatically changed environment, with the airline industry decimated by the pandemic.
-Passenger numbers remain far below normal levels, tens of thousand of airline workers have been laid off and carriers are losing billions.
+The ban is being lifted in a significantly changed environment, with the airline industry decimated by the coronavirus pandemic.
+Passenger numbers remain far below normal levels, tens of thousand of airline workers have been laid off and carriers are losing billions of dollars.

 Even with the ungrounding, it will still be several weeks before the first Max jets return to the skies.
 Hundreds of the aircraft were grounded worldwide, including more than 70 in the United States, and many more were built by Boeing and have yet to be delivered to customers.
 The planes, which have been parked for extended periods, each need to be inspected and updated, and thousands of pilots need to be retrained.

-Though some airlines are eager to fly the Max again — the more fuel-efficient planes will save them money — it is unclear whether the public will be anxious to return, once travel rebounds from the pandemic, perhaps after widespread immunization with promising vaccines next year.
+Although some airlines are eager to fly the Max again — the more fuel-efficient planes will save them money — it is unclear whether the public will be eager to return, once travel rebounds from the pandemic, perhaps after widespread immunization with promising vaccines next year.

 Tarnished reputation